Pereberina/file/README.md

 ## Project

 This is the educational project for the Network technologies course.
-[This](http://w27802.vdi.mipt.ru/about.php) is online interface to manage multicast file transfer.
+[Here](http://w27802.vdi.mipt.ru/about.php) is an online interface to manage the multicast file transfer.